XOPEXAIT/Plants-Placement-Plugin/README.md

 The Plugin should also work on older versions

 ### Bug reports / Suggestions
-If there is any bugs or you want to suggest me something to improve this plugin let me know in my discord!
+If there are any bugs or you want to suggest me something to improve this plugin let me know in my discord!
 @xopexait